 At Kingston University, we work hard to ensure that students from different backgrounds and circumstances have the opportunity to study, and enjoy their time with us.
-We offer dedicated access and support services to students with disabilities, mature students, social care leavers and more.
+We offer dedicated access and support services to students with disabilities, mature students, young people leaving public care and more.

 If you have a disability, specific learning difference or long-term health condition, we can make practical adjustments to help you fully benefit from your studies and student life.
 Disabled students can access a number of facilities and support services including:

-Our disabilities advisers are on hand to assist you with any academic, financial or living requirements.
-For more information please visit our disability web pages.
+Our disability advisers are on hand to assist you with any academic, financial or living requirements.

-Kingston University is a popular choice for mature students (aged 25 or over), making up around 22 per cent of the population.
+Kingston University is a popular choice for mature students (aged 21 or over), making up around 38% of the student population (figures from 2014 academic year).
 From the start of your degree you can join the Mature Students' Society and get involved in the Mature Students' Forum for peer-to-peer support.
 You can also benefit from:

 We were one of the first universities to be awarded a Quality Mark by children's charity Buttle UK for our commitment to helping young people with a background in social care.

 Care leavers are supported through KU Cares, giving them guidance on the admissions process, transitioning to higher education or just building confidence and making friends through their events.
 You will also receive useful benefits including: